networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 data_file_automap = false
 ```

-After toggling the `data_file_automap` setting to false, we can see that `schema-enforcer validate --show-checks` now says that the data file at `./hostvars/chi-beijing-rt1/dns.yml` will not be checked for adherence to the `schemas/dns_servers` schema
+After toggling the `data_file_automap` setting to false, `schema-enforcer validate --show-checks` now shows that the data file locatedb at `./hostvars/chi-beijing-rt1/dns.yml` will not be checked for adherence to the `schemas/dns_servers` schema

 ```cli
 [tool.schema_enforcer]